micheles/micheles.github.io/_posts/2016-01-14-SARA-computation.md

 ---
 layout: post
-title: The SARA calculation: before and after
+title: The SARA calculation before and after
 ---

 In this post I will document the performance improvements of the